-DB: Almost everything, including myself!
+DB: Almost everything!
 Humour is an important piece of this job.

 Who inspires you, and why?

-DB: If there’s one person who optimizes my idea of an inspirational leader, it’s Nelson Mandela.
+DB: If there’s one person who optimizes my ideal of an inspirational leader, it’s Nelson Mandela.
 He could see a future that others couldn’t and had the capacity to inspire people.
 He moved South Africa forward from apartheid.
-He inspired people to take the positive route, and although it has taken a long time, we are seeing it pay off.
+He inspired people to take the positive route towards a better future.

 What’s your biggest accomplishment so far at UBC?

 DB: The thing I’m most heartened by is a visioning process the Okanagan campus collectively executed in 2014, called Aspire, which continues to inform our development.

 What’s the most important lesson you’ve learned?

-DB: That you make the best decisions if you have the smartest, largest number of people at the table.
-There’s a Japanese proverb that says, "None of us are as smart as all of us".
+DB: That collectively we make the best decisions if we have the smartest, largest number of people at the table.
+There’s a Japanese proverb that says, “None of us are as smart as all of us”.